 - Does your project or company currently generate, or is it projected to generate, sufficient return in order to be able to repay debt or provide a return on investment?

-- Does your business operate in a FinDev Canada priority sector, i.e. green growth (renewable energy, energy infrastructure, energy efficiency, water supply, water management, waste management, waste water management, bio-refinery products, green industrial production), agribusiness, or financial services?
+- Does your business operate in a FinDev Canada priority sector, i.e. sustainable infrastructure, agribusiness, or financial services?

-- Can you demonstrate the ability to have an impact on economic and social development in the host country through job creation, a contribution to women’s economic empowerment, climate change mitigation or adaptation?
+- Can you demonstrate the ability to have an impact on economic and social development in the host country through market development (i.e. job creation), a contribution to women’s economic empowerment, or climate action?

 - Checking impact eligibility and fit